HumeyraBali/Cubix-EndlessRunner/README.md

 - [Credits](#credits)

 ## Overview
-Guide your neon cube through a glowing endless map!
-Shrink as you go, grow by collecting cubes and dodge neon obstacles.
+Navigate a neon cube through a glowing endless map!
+Shrink as you go, grow by collecting cubes and dodge vibrant obstacles.
 Stay alive or explode into glowing pieces! ✨.
 This early release features fast-paced gameplay, a stylish design and challenges your reflexes.

 ## How to Play